Aakash-Tamboli/All-about-DSA/cpp/README.md

 ## Credit
-Thanks to God,Thanks to Riddi Dutta,Prafull Sir,Love Babar, Thanks to All the Creator That I've Used his/her Application Like vim,etc
+Thanks to God,Thanks to Prafull Sir,Love Babar, Thanks to All the Creator That I've Used his/her Application Like vim,etc